-Paris is a rich city, full of activities, culture, history… It is impossible to get bored in the one we call the City of Lights.
-But Paris is, above all, the city of romance, where millions of couples come each year.
-The City of Lights offers a warm atmosphere thanks to its architecture, lights, monuments and various restaurants.
+Paris is a rich city, full of activities, culture, history… It is impossible to get bored in the City of Light.

 Day 1: Island hopping and river living

 Assuming you arrive in the morning, take a taxi from the airport to your hotel.
 In the afternoon, visit one of the islands in Paris, considered the birthplace of the city.
 You could start with the smaller of the two, Ile Saint-Louis, the former residence of Parisian aristocracy, where you can marvel at beautiful 17th and 18th century mansions with architectural heritage value.
 Make sure to indulge in Berthillon ice creams, considered the best in Paris.

 After Ile Saint-Louis, head to Ile de la Cité where you will be able to admire various famous monuments such as the Law Court, the Holy Chapel and, of course, Notre Dame Cathedral.
 I recommend visiting the tower of the Cathedral after it closes to the public and watch the sunset from above in a specially arranged small size tour.